Updated 3/25/17 from an article originally published 5/18/2013.

 How you place your items in the moving truck is equally important; take the time to plan.
 This will make things easier for you and your movers.

-● Move in any square furniture, such as dressers and desk.
+● Move in any square furniture, such as dressers or desks.
 Place them directly against your box wall for added cushion.
 Be sure to use packing blankets or corrugated cardboard between pieces.

-● Use the tops of the dressers for more boxes; just be sure they are lightweight and tightly packed to prevent slippage.
+● Use the tops of the dressers for more boxes — just be sure the boxes are lightweight and tightly packed to prevent slippage.

 ● Move in mattresses next.
 Place a blanket on the floor to protect your mattress from dirt, especially if you haven’t wrapped it.

 ● Upholstered items need additional care.
-Use rope to secure the pieces to the hooks in the truck, and carefully choose which items will be packed around them.
-Even though you wrapped your upholstered items, add a layer of packing blankets for added security.
+Use rope to secure the pieces to the hooks in the truck and carefully choose which items will be packed around them.
+Even though you wrapped your upholstered items, include a layer of packing blankets for added security.

 Moving doesn’t have to be stressful.
-Take some of the worry out of the equation by packing and securing your belongings smartly.
-Doing so will help ensure your things arrive at your new home in good shape.
-If you decide to move some items to self storage, they are already prepared for the long term.
+Take some of the worry out of the equation by packing, securing, and moving your larger items properly.
+Doing so will help ensure your furniture arrives at your new home in good shape.
+If you decide to utilize self storage for your move, learn more about how to keep your items safe inside a storage unit.